Starnaphie/cse15l-lab-reports/lab-report-1-week-2.md

 On MacOS, you can access the terminal with ctrl + upArrow + ` or by going to the app's menu bar and clicking ```New Terminal```.

 ![VScode New Terminal](photos/lr1/installing-vscode3.png)

 If you have an operating system that is not MacOs -> professor or TA ;D

 ## <a name="step-2"></a> Remotely Connecting
-Part 1 of step 2 will be the only part of the remainder of this tutorial not in VScode.
+Part 1 of step 2, **Remotely Connecting**, will be the only part of the remainder of this tutorial not in VScode.
 Before remotely connecting to **ieng6**, you will need to set up your course-specific account.

 You can go to **[this](https://sdacs.ucsd.edu/~icc/index.php)** link to get that done.
 This was the step I personally had the most difficulty with, so I will try to give some tips.
 - Get this step done before class, because everyone trying to sign into the acccount lookup at the same time is hard on the server